sonic-net/DASH/documentation/load-bal-service/fast-path-icmp-flow-redirection.md

 1. When traffic destined toward the VIP lands on SLB MUX (SYN packet), the MUX picks the actual destination VM (from a list of healthy VMs in the backend pool).
 It should redirect the packet accordingly (standard load balancing functionality).

-    Once the VM is selected, the SLB MUX forwards the packet to the destination VM.
+    - Once the VM is selected, the SLB MUX forwards the packet to the destination VM.
-    For the packet to be accepted by the destination, the MUX needs to put the destnation VM's MacAddress into the inner packets DestMAC field.
+    - For the packet to be accepted by the destination, the MUX needs to put the destination VM's MAC Address into the inner packets DMACi field.

 1. The SLB MUX (in addition to forwarding packet to destination) **may** (often is!!!) sending the ICMP redirect packet towards the source VM from which the SYN packet originated.

     - The DMACi of the ICMP redirect packet is used to match the ENI that the fastpath is intended for.
-    - The ICMP Rdedirect packet has 5-tuple information that can be used to lookup the flow that needs to be "fixed".
+    - The ICMP Redirect packet has 5-tuple information that can be used to lookup the flow that needs to be "fixed".
     - The ICMP Redirect packet enough information that allows the the DPU to apply the same transforms to the packet that MUX had applied to the previous packet.

 1. The Source side (currently VFP) listens for ICMP redirect packets, and once received performs "flow fixup" (updates the flow to redirect next packets not to Destination VIP, but directly to the Destination PA/DIP that arrived in the ICMP redirect packet from SLB MUX).